 I made the pineapple shrub on a whim.
 A friend who helped me with a garden project loves pineapple upside down cake so I whipped one up as a thank you gift.
 My recipe calls for pineapple juice and Trader Joe’s sells really good fresh pineapple juice in half-gallon containers.
 All I needed, of course, was half a cup of juice so I debated freezing some.
 Then I had an aha moment.
 I added just a little sugar to the juice as well as white balsamic vinegar and a small splash vanilla and took it and sparkling mineral water to a Thanksgiving party.
 The bromelain in pineapple juice is a natural digestive as is the vinegar.
 Instant shrub!
 It doesn’t have the benefit of the wild probiotics as I didn’t leave the mixture out for a couple of days, but it was refreshing and the Meyers’s rum I also brought to warm us up (we had a picnic in the redwoods and it was brisk) blended well.

-- 1/2 - 1 teaspoon vanilla extract (I prefer Tahitian but any vanilla works)
+1/2 – 1 teaspoon Rain’s Choice pure Vanilla Extract (I prefer Tahitian but any vanilla works)

 Place peeled mandarins into a food processor with a little water and blend until smooth.
 (You can also mash them with a heavy spoon if you prefer.)
 Add more or less sugar based on the sweetness of the fruit and vinegar (again, you can decide how much vinegar you want), and mix well.

 A refreshing alternative to sodas and a delicious base for cocktails.